infonl/dimpact-zaakafhandelcomponent/docs/solution-architecture/openFormulierenIntegration.md

+# ZAC integration with Open Formulieren

+This page describes the way in which ZAC integrates with the Open Formulieren component.

-# Zaak creation flow from Open Formulieren
+## Zaak creation flow from Open Formulieren

 There are multiple ways to create a new zaak.
 The most standard way involves Open Formulieren and works as follows: